Season 1.5- Stuxnet / Episode 8

 But first, a mini-recap.

-In the first part of this episode I introduced you to Stuxnet, a malicious software that flipped the IT security world upside down when it was exposed in 2010.
+In the first part of this episode, I introduced you to Stuxnet, a malicious software that flipped the IT security world upside down when it was exposed in 2010.
 Stuxnet wasn’t your typical run-of-the-mill computer virus, but an entirely new threat called an Advanced Persistent Threat, or APT for short.
 Unlike typical viruses, an APT is a targeted threat, sort of like a guided missile aimed at a specific target.
-We learned how Stuxnet was accidently exposed by a small Belarus IT company, and of the industrial control world’s terrified reaction when its executives realized the real potential of APTs.
+We learned how Stuxnet was accidentally exposed by a small Belarus IT company, and of the industrial control world’s terrified reaction when its executives realized the real potential of APTs.
 We also learned that Stuxnet exploited an unknown vulnerability in the Windows operating system and a secret password in Siemens’ software in order to penetrate control systems in industrial facilities.

 One question, however, was not addressed in the previous episode, and it is the topic of this episode.
 It’s a question that kept many CEOs awake at night: What, or Who, was Stuxnet’s target?